frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/asset/asset-movement.md

 1. Save.
 1. Submit.

-To make asset movement of a number of assets it is adviced to go to Asset List, select assets to be moved and click on **Make Asset Movement** from Actions menu on the top left.
+To make an Asset Movement of a number of assets, it is advised to go to Asset List, select assets to be moved and click on **Make Asset Movement** from Actions menu on the top left.

 <img class="screenshot" alt="Asset" src="{{docs_base_url}}/assets/img/asset/asset-movement-using-button.png">